Ayelet Connell-Giammatteo, PhD, PT, IMT,C

 Adviser & Teaching Faculty

-Kris Albrecht, MS, PT, IMT,C is a Primary Adviser and Chief Teaching Faculty at Manual Therapy Seminars and a Clinician at Integrative Wellness & Physical Therapy in Bloomfield, Connecticut.
+Kris Albrecht, MS, PT, IMT,C is a Primary Advisor and Chief Teaching Faculty at Manual Therapy Seminars and is the owner of Kris Albrecht, LLC, in Bloomfield, Connecticut.
 Kris has been practicing and teaching Manual Therapy for over 30 years.
 She holds a Bachelor of Science in Biochemistry, a Master of Science in Physical Therapy, and was a teaching fellow in Gross Anatomy at Boston University.
 At Rockville General Hospital, Kris designed and implemented the Physical Therapy portion of Heart Minders, a cardiac habilitation program as well as a podiatric orthotic program.
 She joined the Center for Integrative Manual Therapy / Regional Physical Therapy in 1988, and for nearly three decades has instructed a wide range of Manual Therapy courses nationally and internationally with Dialogues in Contemporary Rehabilitation and The Connecticut School of Integrative Manual Therapy in Bloomfield, CT.
 She was a test administrator for the Integrative Manual Therapy Certification exam.
 With a special interest in cranial therapy, neurological issues, and cardiac habilitation, Kris is a gifted lecturer and teaching mentor.
-She lives with her family in Southington, CT and loves classic rock music, dessert, and turtles.
+She lives with her family in Southington, CT.

 Carol Gordon, PT, IMT,C

 Carol Gordon, PT, IMT,C, was a founding partner of Regional Physical Therapy, a practice that thrived for three decades with five offices across Connecticut and Massachusetts.
-She now works at Integrative Wellness & Physical Therapy in Bloomfield, CT and also as a sole practitioner in Glastonbury, CT.
+She works as a sole practitioner in Glastonbury, CT.
 Carol holds a degree in Physical Therapy from St. Louis University and is a Certified Integrative Manual Therapy practitioner.
 In addition to her previous practice, she has been employed as a physical therapist at Mount Sinai Hospital in Hartford, CT and Hospital for Special Care in New Britain, CT.
 Carol has been honored to participate as a guest lecturer at institutions throughout the US, Australia, Canada and Hong Kong teaching Integrative Manual Therapy to post graduate physical therapy students.
 She enjoys speaking at professional physical therapy conferences and at colleges and universities that specialize in physical therapy.

 George Giannoni, PT, GDMT, IMT,C

 George Giannoni, PT, GDMT, IMT,C is Teaching Faculty for Manual Therapy Seminars.
-He is a clinician and serves an advisory role at Integrative Wellness & Physical Therapy.
+He works full-time at Mt.
+Sinai Rehabilitation Hospital in Hartford CT and part-time at Dynamic PT in Avon CT.
 His education includes a Bachelor’s degree in Psychology from Gettysburg College, a Master’s Degree in Physical Therapy from Columbia University, and a Graduate Diploma in Manipulative Therapy from Curtin University in Perth, Western Australia.
 George earned a Certification in Integrative Manual Therapy (IMT), and has been involved with IMT since it’s inception in 1983.
 He also completed the Emergency Medical Technician (EMT) certification course.
 George is a Certified Instructor and Practitioner for Sole Supports® Orthotic Technology.
 One of his special interests includes the use of Manual Therapies and orthotics in the treatment of spinal, pelvic and lower extremity soft tissue, muscular and biomechanical dysfunctions.
 George served the Connecticut Physical Therapy Association (CPTA) as a member of the Quality Management and Practice Committee, and as Co-Coordinator of the Private Practice Support Group.
 In service to his community, George has been a 6 year member of the Board of Directors on the Bloomfield Chamber of Commerce.
 He was also honored to serve the Territory of American Samoa as their Chief Physical Therapist for two years, and accompanied the Samoan team to their first Olympics in Seoul, South Korea.
 George has contributed as Coach and Team Physical Therapist for numerous hockey, soccer and baseball teams at various youth levels.
 He has also completed 4 marathons.
 George brings over 31 years of experience as a practicing therapist.